 - “FLOAT” an EXPOSURE METER VALUE: tap & hold

 it.
 The floating value changes with the light, while you set the other values

 (in traditional shutter-priority metering, aperture floats.
 In aperture-priority

 metering, shutter floats).
 You can float Shutter, Aperture, ISO, or ND.

-When you float a value, its background turns gray, or red if the floating value is outside the range that can be shown.
+When you float a value, its background turns gray, or red or purple if the floating value is outside the range that can be shown.
 When you tap & hold a value you can’t float, like Frame Rate, nothing changes: its background will remain black.